 An executive session (a meeting closed to the public) may be held in accordance with the Oregon Public Meetings Law.
-The Presiding Officer may call any regular, special or emergency meeting into executive session by citing the specific provision of ORS 192.660 which authorizes the session.
+The Presiding Officer, or three (3) Councilors may call any regular, special or emergency meeting into executive session by citing the specific provision of ORS 192.660 which authorizes the session.
 Executive sessions may also be separately scheduled pursuant to the requirements for special meetings.